-In addition, come the different cultures, traditions, habits, geography and climates.
+In addition, there are different cultures, traditions, habits, geography and climates.

-Can visitors take any advantage of this?
-Here are some thoughts about that.
+Can visitors take advantage of this?
+Here are some thoughts.

 You can take an aeroplane to Copenhague (Denmark), then take the train from Copenhague to Stockholm (Sweden), spend the day there, take the night train to Oslo (Norway), and then a ferry back to Copenhague.
 Another option could be the Be-Ne-Lux countries.
-You could take an aeroplane to Amsterdam (The Netherlands), then the train to Brussels (Belgium), and end up in Luxembourg (a mini state squeezed in between Belgium/France and Germany).
+For example, you could take an aeroplane to Amsterdam (The Netherlands), then the train to Brussels (Belgium), and end up in Luxembourg (a mini-state squeezed in between Belgium/France and Germany).

-In all the countries mentioned above, you will find totally different languages, people may look different and the traditions will be specifically national.
+In all the countries mentioned above, you will find different languages, people may look different, and the traditions will be specifically national.

-Visiting bigger countries like the UK, Germany and France, you may need some more time to discover the different parts.
-In these countries the public language would be the same all over the country, but they might in addition have local languages, like Welsh in Wales.
+Visiting bigger countries like the UK, Germany, and France may need more time to discover the different parts.
+The official language applies to everyone in these countries, but they might have local languages, like Welsh or Catalan.

-If your aim is to visit all or most parts of Europe, it might be a good idea to split the continent in zones.
-A lot of them are not only geographically close, but also close in culture and languages:
+If you aim to visit all or most parts of Europe, splitting the continent into zones might be a good idea.
+This is because a lot of them are not only geographically close but also close in culture and languages:

-- Eastern Europe (some of these countries were earlier under the Soviet Union regime), and would be countries like Ukraine, Belarus, Poland, Slovakia, The Czech Republic, etc.
+- Eastern Europe (some of these countries were earlier under the Soviet Union regime) has Ukraine, Belarus, Poland, Slovakia, The Czech Republic, etc.

-- Southern Europe is normally defined as Italy, Greece, Malta, Spain, Portugal, the southernmost parts of France, Turkey and Cyprus.
+- Southern Europe is typically defined as Italy, Greece, Malta, Spain, Portugal, the southernmost parts of France, Turkey and Cyprus